theriex/membic/README.md

 calling the API.

 It would be great to hear about anything you are working on.
-Ideas are welcome also, feel free to post those on the issues board.
+Ideas are welcome.
+Feel free to post issues.